TLindqvist/TransactionMonad/README.md

 }
 ```

 Instead of await we use `do!` to await for something that does not return any data.
 If it would return data we would use `let!`.
 CE builders are more flexible and supports, custom implementation for 8 different "expression forms" plus loops, exception handling and custom operations.

-In this repository only one aspect is showcased, at least so far.
+In this repository the computation expression also has implementation for:

+- `for .. do`, allows to loop through commands that return `()`

 Besides `task` other examples of computation expressions implementing sequencing with `let!` and `do!` are: